DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 Players write stories using Kishotenketsu that don't have a central/driving conflict. <-- yeah I'm gonna have to research this more LOL.

+Players experience the thrill of fast-paced content creation using healthy restraints.
+Unlike real world work expectations, however, failure isn't the end of things.
+This game also lets players understand "failure" as an integral aspect of the creative process and isn't necessarily a negative concept.

+I also want players to experience purposeful and meaningful work by:
+- Creating actual narrative outlines they can use outside of the game.
+- Rising through a promotion system that emulates real world career progression.

+What players will take away by the end of the game is an idea of what is feels like to do fulfilling work that they have creative ownership over.
+It's stressful to be in a cycle where you seek meaningful work but also feel too paralyzed to do anything about it.
+Sometimes you feel like there's no way out of a hole you've fallen into.
+By playing this game players can realize there's no such hole and that they can do whatever they set out to, even if it hurts.

 What can the player do?
 What do players *experience* when they play your game?
 Ex: Mario lets players experience what it's like to be a jumping plumber who rescues a princess.

 ### Theme

 This game is about learning about Kishotenketsu and Tarot by exploring the space between them.

+This game is about how writing stories for different mediums can be easily achievable through writing under constraints that encourage creativity.
+Out of this setting, play can be achieved through supplying the player with tools to overcome challenges.

 What's the game about?
 What ideas, concepts, or arguments is your game communicating to the players?